Head Coach Deanne Scanlon

-Deanne Scanlon enters her 18th season as the head coach of the Grand Valley State volleyball team.
-Just the second coach in GVSU history, she has led the Lakers through the past 17 seasons, posting a 443-135 (.766) overall mark.
-Scanlon has guided Laker teams to a 245-62 (.798) GLIAC record.
-She has led the Lakers to 17 straight winning seasons, 13 seasons with at least 20 wins, and six years with 30 or more wins.
+Deanne Scanlon will begin her 24th season as the head coach of the Grand Valley State volleyball team in the 2018 campaign.
+Just the second coach in GVSU history, she has led the Lakers through the past 23 seasons, posting a career record of 577-191 (.751).
+Scanlon has guided Grand Valley State teams to a terrific 325-87 (.789) GLIAC record.
+She has led the Lakers to 23 straight winning seasons, 17 years of at least 20 wins, and seven seasons with 30 or more victories.

 Grand Valley State went 14-13 in 2011 for its 17th consecutive winning season under Scanlon and the program's 19th straight winning season.
 GVSU was 11-8 in GLIAC play before falling in the opening round of the GLIAC Tournament to Saginaw Valley State.